COMPLIANCE GUIDE · 10 MIN READ

 Battery model, category, chemistry

-Carbon footprint per kWh (A1–A3 lifecycle)
+Carbon footprint per kWh (raw materials through end of life)

-Recycled content % (cobalt, lithium, nickel)
+Recycled content % (cobalt, lithium, nickel, lead)

 Expected lifetime in cycles and years